「當他們 都怕 輸在起跑點的時候

 The new letters added to my resume?

-That I knocked out more than 7 papers in 8 months?
+That I knocked out more than seven papers in eight months?

-That I read over twenty books and talked about them with complex words and even more convoluted ideas?
+That I read over 20 books and talked about them with complex words and even more convoluted ideas?

 I think the work of the MA is important.
 I think most of the courses I took have given me what I was looking for, what I needed and challenged me in ways I did not expect.
 I can stand behind every paper I have written, and say this is something I cared about enough to have spent this amount of time on it, and I have honoured my commitments to the things I cared about.